 We are continuously improving our state-of-the-art testing instrumentation that now includes:

 In summary, we dispose now at Néel of three CONCERTO-generation cryo-free dilution cryostats and two liquid-helium dating from the NIKA generation.
-Five fully-equipped optical cryostats with base temperature from 50 to 150mK.
+That means five fully-equipped optical cryostats with base temperature from 50 to 150mK.

 Pictures of the Sky Simulator, Martin-Puplett Interferometer, THz photo-mixer source, as an example of the equipment in our laboratory at Néel.